OpenDataScotland/jkan/_datasets/public+health+scotland-beds+information+in+scotland.md

   the total number of beds has been reducing in line with evolving models of healthcare provision which aim to reduce the frequency and duration of hospital admissions and improve the integration of health and social care services.
-This strategy aims to improve outcomes for patients and reduce the likelihood of future hospital admissions.\r\n\r\nAll publications and supporting material to this topic area can be found on the <a href="https://beta.isdscotland.org/topics/hospital-care/">Public
+This strategy aims to improve outcomes for patients and reduce the likelihood of future hospital admissions.\r\n</p>
-  Health Scotland website (external website)</a>. \r\n\r\nFurther information on hospital activity can be found in the <a href="https://publichealthscotland.scot/publications/acute-hospital-activity-and-nhs-beds-information-quarterly/">recent quarterly publication (external website)</a>.\r\n\r\nThe date of the next release can be found on our list of <a href="https://www.publichealthscotland.scot/publications/forthcoming-publications/">forthcoming publications (external website)</a>.\r\n</p>
 organization: Public Health Scotland
 original_dataset_link: https://www.opendata.nhs.scot/dataset/hospital-beds-information
 records: null